 'proposal value' here means a value that the CAT WS will eventually propose to the SCR review Project Group (SCR PG) for adoption and subsequent submission to the European Commission as part of the envisaged Technical Advice, i.e. 'output' of the recalibration process.
 The term 'candidate value' is used for submissions of, e.g., own model output of model vendors to the CAT WS as input to the recalibration process.

+Is the candidate model challenged by stakeholders/clients similar to the one of (a) a model vendor, (b) a reinsurance broker, (c) a reinsurer, or (d) is it not challenged by (other) industry participants?